The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version)

-\looseness=-1 For \condition{4}, we use the thread escape analysis to ensure that each \core instance does not escape its thread (we show $\text{local}(c)$ for each call to \core instance $c$), guaranteeing that each thread operates on a disjoint set of \core instances \setinvariantheap{}.
+For \condition{4}, we use the thread escape analysis to ensure that each \core instance does not escape its thread (we show $\text{local}(\progvar{c})$ for each call to \core instance~\progvar{c}), guaranteeing that each thread operates on a disjoint set of \core instances~\setinvariantheap{}.
 While it is possible to safely pass \core instances between threads, this would require a significantly more sophisticated static analysis that can reason about the ordering of concurrent executions.
-Condition \condition{5} is enforced by checking that the callgraph does not contain \core functions invoked transitively from \app callbacks.
+Condition~\condition{5} is enforced by checking that the call graph does not contain \core functions invoked transitively from \app callbacks.
 Allowing such calls would require proving that the same instance is not used in the inner call, which requires a more precise pointer analysis.

-Our explanations generalize to \core API functions as long as they satisfy the following restrictions on pre- and postconditions.
+Our explanations generalize from the exemplary \core function in \figref{core-api-spec} to arbitrary \core \ac{API} functions as long as they satisfy the following restrictions on pre- and postconditions.
 We support an arbitrary number of input and output parameters with arbitrary value and pointer types.
-Our restrictions mandate that \core API functions preserve the \core invariant and full permissions for each parameter of pointer type, both only under the condition that the receiver and parameters are non-\nil.
+Our restrictions mandate that \core \ac{API} functions preserve the \core invariant and full permissions for each parameter of pointer type, both only under the condition that the receiver and parameters are non-\nil.
 Additionally, the postcondition specifies full permissions for each return parameter if it is non-\nil and of pointer type.
-These restrictions ensure that preconditions do not specify functional properties, such as require an input array to have a certain length, which we cannot check using our static analyses.
+These restrictions ensure that preconditions do not specify \glspl{functional-property}, such as require an input array to have a certain length, which we cannot check using our static analyses.
 As seen with our example in \figref{core-api-spec}, we cannot rule out that the \app passes \nil as an argument because there is no sound nilness analysis for Go to the best of our knowledge and, thus, we account for this possibility in our restrictions.